Pulisic goal advances US in World Cup with 1-0 win over Iran

-More than an hour later, he contacted his teammates by FaceTime to join the celebration.
+More than an hour later, he contacted his teammates via FaceTime to join the celebration.

 Pulisic’s 38th-minute goal had held up, and the United States had beaten Iran 1-0 on Tuesday night in their politically charged rematch to advance to the World Cup’s knockout stage.